 Welcome to the fourth issue of Resolve, a magazine dedicated to research and educational innovation in the P.C.
 Rossin College of Engineering and Applied Science at Lehigh University.

 The unprecedented surge in global energy consumption and increased awareness of climate change have pushed energy and the environment to the forefront of public debate.
 Over the next quarter century, it is estimated that some $20 trillion in capital investment will be required to meet worldwide energy demand.
 For engineers, satisfying that demand while protecting the environment is a grand challenge that will shape research and educational priorities for decades to come.

 Recently, Lehigh held a two-day workshop that sought to define a balance between the competing demands of energy and the environment.
 The event drew national experts from Lehigh’s faculty and from among our many academic, industrial and government partners who work in energy-related fields.
 One outcome of the workshop was a more rigorous articulation than ever before of Lehigh’s energy research agenda.

 The agenda includes the development of efficient, clean and sustainable energy sources that support global economic development.
 It also addresses issues related to energy supply, delivery, consumption and environmental impact, as well as social, political and economic ramifications.
 The energy research agenda draws upon the strengths of all three clusters of research expertise in Lehigh engineering:

 Nano: Nanotechnology and Applications

 Systems: Complex Engineering and Information Systems

-I hope you enjoy this issue of Resolve magazine, and I extend our sincerest appreciation for the positive response it has enjoyed since its inception.
+I hope you enjoy this energy-focused issue of Resolve magazine.
 Please drop me a note to share your thoughts and comments.

 S. David Wu, Dean and Iacocca Professor